alexpaul/Heap/README.md

 A heap is a tree data structure.
 Generally a heap is of two types, a min heap or a max heap.
 Heaps work along with complete binary trees.

+Heaps are implemented using arrays not pointers like in traditionaly binary trees.

 ## Review of types of Binary Trees

 ![sketch of type of trees](https://user-images.githubusercontent.com/1819208/101498715-6e849080-393a-11eb-8978-92eae19e451d.jpg)